 What are the signs/symptoms of cavities?

-Early signs include a dull white band (or white spots) on the tooth close to the gum line-later a tooth may have brown spots/area or become black as the cavity becomes deeper associated with red, swollen inflamed gums.
+Early signs include a dull white band (or white spots) on the tooth close to the gum line.
+Later a tooth may have brown spots/area or become black.
+As the cavity becomes deeper red, swollen and inflamed gums are also present.